-You can reach our office Monday-Friday from 8:00am to 5:00pm at (434) 979-7310, by email at info@tjpdc.org.
+You can reach our office Monday-Friday from 8:00am to 5:00pm at (434) 979-7310, by email at info@tipdc.org.

 Complainant'sName:

+Ctract

 Street

 Address:

-City: State: Zip Code:
+Zip Code:

 Telephone

 No.(Home): (Business):

 Email

 Address

-Person discriminated against (if other than complainant)
+Person discriminated again nst (if other than complainant)

 Name:

+Street Address:

+Cit Ctata 7in Cada

-City: State: Zip Code:
+Citv: State: Zip Code:

 Charlottesville-Albemarle Metropolitan Planning Organization

 Telephone No. (Home):

 The name and address of the agency, institution, or department you believe discriminated against you.

 Name:

 Street Address:

 City: State: Zip Code:

-Date of incident resulting in discrimination:
+Date of incident resulting in dis scrimination:

+Describe how you were discrin • • •

-discriminated against.
-What ha appened and who was her use back of form or attach
+responsible?
+If additional space extra sheets to form. e is required, please eit ther use back of form or attach